-Drew Ludlow, Realtor, Giving Tree Realty
+Drew Ludlow, Real Estate Agent, Giving Tree Realty

 Navigating the world of real estate can be daunting and overwhelming for the newbie investor.
 Look for a mentor who will bring a positive and encouraging outlook rather than a defeatist attitude.
 There are many potholes and curveballs along the way that can cause discouragement, anxiety, and feelings of failure.
 Maintaining a supportive and motivating attitude is essential in order to stay focused and to overcome obstacles.
 If you are intimidated and can’t ask simple questions for fear of rejection, it is time to find another mentor.

 9. Ethical & Committed to Serving Others

 Vickey Barron, Licensed Associate Real Estate Broker, Compass